 (There are 30 B.S. degree programs in Cytotechnology in the U.S. Not included in this listing are 3 programs which award quarter hour credits and 6 programs for which semester hour totals were not available.)

 Sincerely

-Shirley E. Greening, MS, CFIAC Assistant Professor and
+Shirley E. Greening, MS, CFIAC Assistant Professor and Acting Chairman Department of Cytotechnology cc: Robin Lusk Cytology Instructor C.A.M.C.

-Acting Chairman

-Department of Cytotechnology

 SEG/ases